Skip to content

 For students who desire to work with an Embedded Counselor, individual therapy appointments can be made through the mySHR portal.

 Counseling and Mental Health (CMH) partners with the LGBTQ+ Student Center to provide embedded counselors and liaisons for LGBTQ+ students in need of mental health and wellness support.
-The LGBTQ+SC’s Embedded Counselors serve and support the the larger LGBTQ+ student community, and are located in the LGBTQ+ Student Center (Student Union 415).
+The LGBTQ+SC’s Embedded Counselors serve and support the entire student community and are located in the LGBTQ+ Student Center (Student Union 415).

 In addition to the LGBTQ+SC, Embedded Counselors can be found in all Student Equity and Inclusion Programs centers, including: Asian Pacific American Student Services (APASS), the Center for Black Cultural and Student Affairs (CBCSA), the First Gen+ Success Center (FG+SC), La CASA, and the Veterans Resource Center (VRC).
 Students can also work with embedded therapists with the Office of International Services.